xavierchia/xavierchia.github.io/_posts/2022-03-09-six-months-ago.md

 I know, it’s kind of annoying.
 On some platforms like Reddit people scream “REPOST!”.
 But on most, they don’t.
 Especially, if you don’t post a carbon copy.

-People don’t have a good memory and at any point there’s a huge group of newbies.
+People don’t have a [good memory](https://www.youtube.com/watch?v=E3kTXb0ZIY4) and at any point there’s a fresh cohort of newbies.

 This is why there’s a high chance that what worked a few months again will work again today.

 This tactic works in all kinds of context.